m-mizutani/ghnotify/README.md

     - `--local-package`: Package name of policy file
     - `--remote-url`: URL of OPA server
     - `--remote-header`: HTTP header to query OPA server
-- Notification
+- Notification (either one of following is required)
-    - `--slack-api-token`: API token retrieved in Step 1
+    - `--slack-api-token`: API token retrieved in Step 1 (Recommended)
     - `--slack-webhook`: Incoming webhook URL of Slack

 ## License